 This registration statement contains two forms of prospectus: one to be used in connection with a United States and Canadian offering of the Company's shares of Common Stock (the "U.S. Prospectus") and one to be used in connection with a concurrent international offering of the shares of Common Stock (the "International Prospectus" and, together with the U.S. Prospectus, the "Prospectuses").
 The International Prospectus will be identical to the U.S. Prospectus except that it will have a different front cover page.
 The alternate front cover page for the International Prospectus is included herein and has been labeled "Alternate Cover Page for International Prospectus."

 CROSS REFERENCE SHEET

-PROSPECTUS (Subject to Completion) Issued , 1997 12,000,000 Shares
+12,000,000 Shares